 In June 2021, the European Commission published its final Implementing Decision adopting new standard contractual clauses for the transfer of personal data to third countries.

-As this decision takes effect on the 20th day following the publication, new rules have been in use since 27 June 2021.
-However, the decision that approves the current SCC is repealed in three months from the effective date of the new decision.
+As this decision takes effect on the 20th day following the publication, new rules have been in use since June 27, 2021.
+However, the decision that approves the current SCC was repealed three months from the effective date of the new decision.
 There is also a transitional provision, under which the current contractual clauses provide sufficient safeguards for data transfers for additional 15 months from the effective date.

-If a controller is subject to the GDPR on an extra-territorial basis, for example, because it is apparent that it intends to offer goods and services to data subjects in the EU (i.e. Art.
-3 (2)(a) of the GDPR), and that controller wishes to transfer EU personal data to a processor, it can now use the SCC to do this.
+If a controller is subject to the GDPR on an extra-territorial basis, for example, because it is apparent that it intends to offer goods and services to data subjects in the EU, and that controller wishes to transfer EU personal data to a processor, it can now use the SCC to do this.